karanpratapsingh/system-design/README.md

 This is the first step of our processing pipeline.
 File chunking is the process of splitting a file into smaller pieces called chunks.
 It can help us eliminate duplicate copies of repeating data on storage, and reduces the amount of data sent over the network by only selecting changed chunks.

-Usually, a video file can be split into equal size chunks based on timestamps but Netflix instead splits chunks based on scenes, this slight variation becomes a huge factor for a better user experience as whenever the client requests a chunk from the server, there is a lower chance of interruption as a complete scene will be retrieved.
+Usually, a video file can be split into equal size chunks based on timestamps but Netflix instead splits chunks based on scenes.
+This slight variation becomes a huge factor for a better user experience since whenever the client requests a chunk from the server, there is a lower chance of interruption as a complete scene will be retrieved.

 ![file-chunking](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-V/netflix/file-chunking.png)

 - **Content Filter**

-This step checks if the video adheres to the content policy of the platform, this can be pre-approved in the case of Netflix as per the [content rating](https://en.wikipedia.org/wiki/Motion_picture_content_rating_system) of the media or can be strictly enforced like YouTube.
+This step checks if the video adheres to the content policy of the platform.
+This can be pre-approved as in the case of Netflix according to [content rating](https://en.wikipedia.org/wiki/Motion_picture_content_rating_system) of the media or can be strictly enforced like by YouTube.

-This entire step is done by a machine learning model which performs copyright, piracy, and NSFW checks.
+This entire process is done by a machine learning model which performs copyright, piracy, and NSFW checks.
 If issues are found, we can push the task to a [dead-letter queue (DLQ)](https://karanpratapsingh.com/courses/system-design/message-queues#dead-letter-queues) and someone from the moderation team can do further inspection.

 - **Transcoder**